The Butterfly Effect Project Blog

 Hunts Point Resiliency Project Presents:

 THE POINT CDC, in partnership with the New York City Economic Development Corporation, Mayor’s Office of Recovery and Resiliency, Interaction Institute for Social Change, and HDR, Inc. sought talented, public artists for The Point CDC Hunts Point Resiliency Project who could work with local Hunts Point/South Bronx, New York City, critical facilities, resilient energy, protection, community benefit/resilience, etc. I was awarded to be one of those public artists.
-We selected, public artists (Mariposa Fernandez, Isabelle Garbani, and myself, Roy Secord) are working with populations as varied as youth, immigrants, church-based groups, local industrial and health-based workers, the elderly, and any other groups most vulnerable to climate change.
+We selected, public artists (Mariposa Fernandez, Isabelle Garbani, and myself, Roy Secord) worked with populations as varied as youth, immigrants, church-based groups, local industrial and health-based workers, the elderly, and any other groups most vulnerable to climate change.
 Daily blogs for my public art project, The Butterfly Effect Project, can be found on the project Facebook page.
 Like us HERE.

 Why "The Butterfly Effect" and what is my project all about?

-Mention "The Butterly Effect" and most people will mention the movie, The Butterfly Effect, where the lead character Evan keeps creating causes in the past that affect future outcomes, illustrating how small, initial differences may lead to large, unforeseen consequences over time.
+Mention "The Butterfly Effect" and most people will mention the movie, The Butterfly Effect, where the lead character Evan keeps creating causes in the past that affect future outcomes, illustrating how small, initial differences may lead to large, unforeseen consequences over time.